ThinkOut logo

 Always correlate your sales volume with your cash flow to make sure that you collect your money from your invoices and have enough cash on hand to pay your due bills.
 You cannot pay your suppliers with your profit as this is only an estimation, a promise from your clients.
 Cash flow is your reality check and don’t forget: it’s cash that keeps a company alive and running.

-If you need any help in analyzing and forecasting your cash flow, give ThinkOut a try.
+If you need any help in analysing and forecasting your cash flow, give ThinkOut a try.
 It’s free for 30 days.
 If you need any help setting up your account, ping us at support@thinkout.io.